 Primary Source References

 1820 August 15.
-(Jefferson to John Adams). "...as an inducement to introduce Anglo-Saxon into our plan, it was said that it would reward amply the few weeks of attention which alone would be requisite for it's attainment..."7
+(Jefferson to John Adams). "... as an inducement to introduce the Anglo-Saxon into our plan, it was said that it would reward amply. the few weeks of attention which alone would be requisite for it's attainment ...."7

 1825 November 9.
 (Jefferson to J. Evelyn Denison).
-"I learn from you with great pleasure, that a taste is reviving in England for the recovery of the Anglo-Saxon dialect of our language; for a mere dialect it is, as much as those of Piers Plowman, Gower, Douglas, Chaucer, Spenser, Shakespeare, Milton, for even much of Milton is already antiquated.
-The Anglo-Saxon is only the earliest we possess of the many shades of mutation by which the language has tapered down to its modern form."8
+"I learn from you, with great pleasure, that a taste is reviving in England for the recovery of the Anglo-Saxon dialect of our language; for a mere dialect it is, as much as those of Piers Plowman Gower, Douglas Chaucer Spencer, Shakespear, Milton, for even much of Milton is already antiquated. the A-Saxon is only the earliest we possess of the many shades of mutation by which the language has tapered down to it's modern form."8

 1. Jefferson to Sir Herbert Croft, October 30, 1798, in PTJ, 30:569.
 Transcription available at Founders Online.